 Hanoi is a city with charm.
-Whether you’re eating a local delicacy in the Old Quarter or relaxing on a cruise along the limestone islands, you’ll never find Hanoi’s ambience anywhere else.
+Whether you’re eating a local delicacy in the Old Quarter or relaxing on a cruise along the limestone islands, you’ll never find Hanoi’s ambiance anywhere else.

 On this page I talk about 12 things to do that you shouldn’t miss during your stay.
 Once read you should have a good idea about the best parts of the city and its cultural attractions, plus you’ll discover some hidden gems.